 So, for example, we would not attempt to accurately reproduce the colour casts that emerge from colour negatives and transparencies as they degrade over time.
 Instead we would allow the digitisation process to remove them giving us a digital file that is much more like the original would have looked when it was taken.
 This being so, the adoption of traditional print reprographics digitisation methods, which have always been aimed at accurate reproduction and optimisation of images, is a very good fit for our content.

-We scan glass plates on Microtek Scanmaker 1000XL flatbed scanners using Silverfast scanning software.
-We chose Silverfast because it can be used on most makes and models of flatbed scanner so if we change our scanners we don't have to change our software or our workflow, or retrain our operators.
+We carry out our flatbed scanning of glass plates on Microtek Scanmaker 1000XL flatbed scanners using Silverfast scanning software.
+We chose Silverfast because it can be used on most makes and models of flatbed scanner, so if we change our scanners we don't have to change our software or our workflow, or retrain our operators.
 Also, it has batch scanning and built in colour management profile creation software.

 Image above: Microtek Scanmaker 1000XL scan bed with glass plate negatives laid out for batch scanning

-Image below: Screenshot of Silverfast software showing the scan bed ready to scan the batch of glass plate negatives.
+Image above: Screenshot of Silverfast software showing the scan bed ready to scan the batch of glass plate negatives.

-It is perhaps worth pointing out that when we began our digitization program in 2002 digital cameras were not commercially available and consequently not an option.
-That said, for us the advantage of using a scanner workflow is primarily the ability to easily colour manage the workflow and ensure accuracy and consistency across input and output.
-Colour management allows us to calibrate the scanners by creating an input profile for the scanner software which adjusts the Adobe RGB or Grey Gamma 2.2 profiles that we embed in each scan, something which can’t be done with a camera.
+It is perhaps worth pointing out that when we began our digitisation program in 2002, digital cameras were not commercially available and consequently not an option.
+However, for us, it is the ability to easily colour manage the workflow and ensure accuracy and consistency across input and output that’s the real advantage.
+Colour management allows us to calibrate the scanners by creating an input profile for the scanner software, which adjusts the Adobe RGB or Grey Gamma 2.2 profiles that we embed in each scan.
+This is something that can’t be done with a camera.

-Photography is essentially a process for controlling the capture of ambient light, whereas scanning is specifically for measuring and recording the image content of 2D material.
-In practice, it’s a subtle distinction given that, in this context at least, the processes and results seem so similar but for us at least it is simply the right tool for the right job.
-Doubly so because we do a significant amount of colour negative and transparency digitisation as well, a workflow for which photography is simply not an option.
+Photography is essentially the process of controlling the capture of ambient light, whereas scanning is specifically designed for measuring and recording the image content of 2D material.
+In practice, it’s a subtle distinction.
+The processes and results seem similar but, for us, it is simply the right tool for the right job, especially as we perform a significant amount of colour negative and transparency digitisation as well.
+For this, photography is simply not an option.

-Over the years we have dabbled with camera capture but it has proved problematic in terms of quality and consistency particularly for damaged or over or underexposed negatives; where the camera accuracy suffers because it compensates for this by adjusting its exposure in a way that scanners don’t do.
+Over the years we have dabbled with camera capture but it has proved problematic in terms of quality and consistency, particularly for damaged or over or underexposed negatives.
+Here, the camera accuracy suffers because it compensates by adjusting exposure.
+Scanners do not do this.

-Another advantage for us is that while a scanning workflow requires expertise to set up its execution is relatively simple; requiring little or no expertise if you develop a good procedure and it is followed consistently.
-This has enabled us to engage volunteers in our digitisation projects, most recently our Official Second World War Collections Access Scanning project, which is producing between 600 and 1500 low-res scans per day.
+Another advantage for us is that, while a scanning workflow requires expertise to set up, its execution is relatively simple, if you develop a good procedure and it is followed consistently.
+This has enabled us to engage volunteers in our digitisation projects.
+Most recently this has seen our Official Second World War Collections Access Scanning project producing between 600 and 1500 low-res scans per day.

 Digitisation Workflow and Colour Capture

-We capture glass plate negatives in 8bit monochrome, where possible scanning in batches.
-Batch scanning makes it possible for a good operator to run two scanners side by side and in doing so easily match or exceed a camera based workflow.
+We capture glass plate negatives in 8bit monochrome, scanning in batches where appropriate.
+Batch scanning makes it possible for a good operator to run two scanners side-by-side.
+In doing so we can easily match or exceed a camera based workflow.

 The scanner software detects the darkest and lightest points in the image and aligns those with the darkest and lightest tonal values achievable in a digital file, with a little leeway for clipping (black and white points are set to 96% and 4% respectively).
 We then ensure that a linear curve is applied, which actually means no adjustment to the distribution of tone between those darkest and lightest points in the original.

-When the scans are done, we invert the image, size and crop the images to 20MB and set info droppers in the files to mark the highlight and shadow points.
-This allows operators to keep an eye on them during any subsequent optimisation or digital restoration to ensure that any correction or retouching does not cause them to clip.
-It is also potentially a handy thing for printers receiving the files, for similar reasons.
+When the scans are done, we invert the image, and then size and crop the images to 20MB before setting info droppers in the files to mark the highlight and shadow points.
+This allows operators to keep an eye on them during any subsequent optimisation or digital restoration, to ensure that any correction or retouching does not cause them to clip.
+It is also a handy thing for the printers receiving the files, for similar reasons.

 Capture formats and Resolution

-We use TIFF for scans, master and delivery files.
+We use TIFF for scanning, masters and delivery files.
 Again, this is based on traditional reprographic practice where TIFF is industry standard.
-We did use high quality Jpeg for email delivery but files are usually delivered via FTP these days negating the need for compression.
+We did use high quality Jpeg for email delivery, but files are usually delivered via FTP these days, negating the need for compression.

-Another aspect of the files we deliver is the digital restoration we do to files for our exhibitions and which we offer as a premium service to both internal and external clients.
-This involves the correction and retouching of images this is highly skilled work that, in some cases, can take hours for a single A3 image.
+Another aspect we deliver is the digital restoration we do to files for our exhibitions.
+We offer this as a premium service to both internal and external clients.
+This involves the correction and retouching of images and is such highly skilled work that, in some cases, it can take hours for a single A3 image.

-Image below: Example of digitised image before (left) and after (right) being digitally restored by the team at IWM London (Q_001778)
+Image above: Example of digitised image before (left) and after (right) being digitally restored by the team at IWM London (Q_001778)

 DSLR digitisation workflow: Andrew Bruce - The Postal Museum